waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

 ```

 Since the filter is only matching on candidate `types.Pod` labels,
- we leave the `types.SchedullingContext` parameter unnamed.
+ we leave the `types.SchedulingContext` parameter unnamed.
 Filters
  that need access to LLM request information (e.g., filtering based
  on prompt length) may use it.